lewart/cpp-sdl2/README.md

 to your compiler, and replace your `SDL.h` include by `#include <cpp-sdl2/sdl.hpp`.
 You still need to have SDL2 be visible and properly linked.

-cpp-sdl2 offers a lighter and smaller alternative to the [Centurion] library.
+Compared to [Centurion], cpp-sdl2 is designed to be a lighter-weight and more streamlined library, providing a more readable namespace `sdl::`.

 [Centurion]: https://github.com/albin-johansson/centurion